stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Modeling the Drivers of the Metacrisis” – The Great Simplification 42.md

-that are found through gain of function equals increasing everybody's ability to make decentralized  [[catastrophe weapon|catastrophe weapons]], in the age of gene synthesizers, we have to rethink info sharing. there's a lot of places where it's like, the problem space of the world and the affordances [7148](https://www.youtube.com/watch?v=tQkQrc3Ant4&t=7148.46s)

-of the new tech mean that we have to rethink long term governance from scratch. and so triage transition and long term are three time horizons in which i think about moving forward. that's one model. i'll just add this before you comment because i'll put these two together and then i think ... and then the infrastructure, the social
+that are found through gain of function equals increasing everybody's ability to make decentralized  [[catastrophe weapon|catastrophe weapons]], in the age of gene synthesizers, we have to rethink info sharing. there's a lot of places where it's like, the [[problem space]] of the world and the affordances of the new tech mean that we have to rethink long term governance from scratch. and so triage transition and long term are three time horizons in which i think about moving forward. that's one model. i'll just add this before you comment because i'll put these two together and then i think ... and then the infrastructure, the social